 Set leaders choose suitable songs in the same way as a normal jam, except they have to consider how they will work in an online performance.
 Simplicity is probably better than making a song too complicated.
 For performers doing an open mic, no-one will be playing along, so you can go all out to impress.
 But for a jam song, you need to take a whole group of people of varying abilities on a journey through the song with you.

-Now, it’s onto the BUMS Online production studio, master-minded by Andrew and Sylvia Hunt from their lounge room.
+Now, it’s onto the BUMS Online production studio, master-minded by Andrew and Sylvia Hunt from their lounge room (BUMS Bunker).

 BUMS Online members can view their guided tour in Facebook.

 The studio is a place of many parts.
 Importantly it holds the family animals – some live and some stuffed (you’ll have to watch the video to see that).
 It has the stage equipped with a microphone where the live action comes from – for Sylvia as MC or Andrew playing requests.
-The stage — sometimes referred to as Andrew’s wardrobe — has many ukulele tshirts to provide a ukulele themed backdrop.
-Watch out for Andrew’s ‘green screen’ backdrop at the next jam.
-No more Tshirts but different backgrounds can be displayed.
-Hawaii, Coorparoo or Ferny Grove perhaps?
+Andrew uses a green screen behind the stage so different backgrounds can be displayed Hawaii, Coorparoo or Ferny Grove perhaps?

 ‘On stage’ a mic, amplifiers and a fold back speaker run through a mixing desk to the laptop.
 A web camera records the stage scene live.
 The live part of the jam is what you see when Sylvia is MC, and when Andrew does the request spot at the end of the jam.
-Andrew hopes to shortly have live performers — Linda Gough and Paul Morris from Ferny Grove may be first up on 15 July.
+We’ve streamed two live performance jams 15 July with our Ferny Grove leaders Linda Gough and Paul Morris, and 16 September with Paul Morris, Peter Grace and Andrew Hunt.

 Managing the show